Captive Primate Safety Act

-The bill was reintroduced by Rep. Mark Kirk in February 2009 following the widely publicized mauling of Charla Nash by a pet chimpanzee.
+History

+The Captive Primate Safety Act was first introduced in the United States House of Representatives by Rep. Eddie Johnson on March 16, 2005.
+The bill was reintroduced by Rep. Mark Kirk in February 2009 following the widely publicized mauling of Charla Nash by a pet chimpanzee Travis.
 Rep. Rob Bishop argued against the bill during the floor debate, noting it would cost $4 million annually and do nothing directly to prevent chimpanzee attacks on humans; he also noted such attacks are relatively rare.
 Twenty states and the District of Columbia already had laws banning primates as pets.
-On February 23, the House voted 323 to 95 in favor of the bill.
-The House version would exempt monkey helpers.
+On 23 February 2009 the House voted 323 to 95 in favor of the bill.
+Several Republicans who opposed to the bill said that animal control was a "states issue, not a federal issue."
+Early versions of the bill exempted monkey helpers.